myfirebase/docs/docs/cloud-functions.md

 $ npm install
 ```

-By defualt, index.js comes with an example of sending a push notification after `onWrite` event.
+By default, index.js comes with an example of sending a push notification after the `onWrite` event.

 ```js
 // index.js